2 September 2021

 - Green list: visitors are welcome without needing to self-isolate (negative test required)

-- Amber list: Visitors are welcome but must self-isolate for 10 days (5 days with Test and Release)
+- Amber list: Visitors are welcome but must self-isolate for 10 days (5 days with Test and Release), unless fully vaccinated under an approved vaccination programme.

 - Red list: Entry permitted only with Student Visa or Child Student Visa.
 Under 18s can quarantine in Kings accommodation, over 18s must quarantine in Government approved hotels.
 (Costs apply in both cases).